 It’s okay to chill

 I tend to forget myself, but being a kid these days is A LOT!
 Homework.
 Texting.
 Sports.
 Lessons.
 Dances.
 Not-getting-invited-to-dances.
 Kids can get as stressed out as we do.
 And, in fact, their little bodies act just like ours: their stress hormones shoot up and overpower their immune system response (meaning they can’t fight bugs as well).
 So I dial things back for my kids when I can.
 I get out the coloring books and put on some good music.
-We all pile into my bed and snuggle up for family reading time.
-It’s good for the body and the soul.
+We all pile into my bed and snuggle up for family chill time.
+It’s good for the body and soul.

 Add some supplemental support

 Even when I do my best to keep my kids healthy, I feel better when I add some natural supplements to our routine during sniffle season.
 In addition to a good multivitamin, my go-tos for extra support are vitamin C, zinc, and elderberry.
 And my kids LOVE Mommy’s Bliss new elderberry syrup and gummies.
 Pro parent tip: our gummies are so good, you can pop them in the lunchbox and kids consider them a treat.